Brian-Pho/Textbook-Notes/content/posts/books/atomic-habits/index.md

 ## Chapter 13: How to Stop Procrastinating by Using the Two-Minute Rule

 - Habits are like the entrance ramp to a highway.
 And once you're on the highway, there's no stopping.
-- Decisive moments: moments that deliver a significant impact.
+- *Decisive moments*: moments that deliver a significant impact.
 - E.g. Starting your homework versus starting a video game.
 - We are limited by the choices we make.
 - Small choices over a day stack up that amount to significantly different days.
-- Two minute rule: when you start a new habit, it should take less than two minutes to do.
+- *Two minute rule*: when you start a new habit, it should take less than two minutes to do.
 - Easier habits are gateways to more challenging habits.
 - A habit must be established before it can be improved.